 Problems can arise when a person buys life insurance and many years pass and the beneficiary designation is forgotten.
 For example, a person may designate a parent as a beneficiary at a time when the person is not married.
 However, years later after the person is married and has children, the parent may not be the intended primary beneficiary.
 Moreover, the designation of the parent could be detrimental if the parent has his own large estate that may incur estate taxes.

 The beneficiary designations should always be reviewed and up-dated to account for any changes and to make certain that the designations are consistent with an over-all estate plan.

 Today, more than anything, I enjoy being successful on behalf of a client.
 I work hard to help clients resolve their legal issues successfully.

-As a New York City Estate Lawyer, I have many years of experience working with and advising clients in the creation and implementation of estate planning papers to express the client's personal desires while providing potential tax advantages and security for family and beneficiaries.
+As a New York City life insurance beneficiary attorney, I have many years of experience working with and advising clients in the creation and implementation of estate planning papers to express the client's personal desires while providing potential tax advantages and security for family and beneficiaries.

 Contact me at (212) 355-2575 or fill out my contact form for a free appointment with a life insurance beneficiary attorney in New York City.